 $JFROG_HOME/artifactory/var/etc/artifactory/binarystore.xml

-If the directory and file do not exist, you can create them yourself.
+If the directory and file does not exist, you can create them yourself.

 Start the node.